Libera-Chat/libera-chat.github.io/bylaws.md

      - Vice chair of the board.

+   Monthly General Meetings may additionally deal with any of these items at any other time.

-9. All documents, including the minutes, from a monthly general meeting should be adjusted and published to the membership no more than four (4) weeks after the end of the meeting.
+9. All documents, including the minutes, from a monthly general meeting shall be adjusted and published to the membership no more than four (4) weeks after the end of the meeting.

-10. All documents, including the adjusted minutes from a monthly general meeting should be released publicly no more than six (6) weeks after the end of the meeting.
+10. All documents, including the adjusted minutes from a monthly general meeting shall be released publicly no more than six (6) weeks after the end of the meeting.

-    Minutes should normally include the essence of discussion and substantive decision-making, but not specific comments or identifiable details of members.
+    Minutes shall normally include the essence of discussion and substantive decision-making, but not specific comments or identifiable details of members.